 Once you have successfully recorded your up-to-one-minute selfie, we urge you hit the record button just one more time for what we are calling your “bonus clip.”
 Simply look into the camera and bring your passion for your work to the following proclamation, “We are the Lake Stewards of Maine.”
 These clips will be woven together by our friend and lake videography guru Steve Underwood, to create the grand finale of this celebratory video!

-Once you have your videos, please upload using this digital form:
+Once you have recorded your videos, you can upload them immediately after filling out this form:

 Fridays at 4 for Lakes Webinar Series